 This course allows students to continue their training in computer-based video editing.
-Students will develop projects of their own design and learn to take a video project from the planning stages, through video shooting, to digitization and editing.
-This course counts as a Computer Studio elective in the Multimedia Studies program.
+Students will develop short movies of their own design and learn to take a video project from the planning stages, through video shooting, to digitization and editing.
+Basic story structure, theme, plot, character development and more advanced techniques of writing treatments and scripts will be taught.
+Sound and lighting workshops will also be included.
+This course is a required course of the Multimedia Studies program.
 Class: 6 hours per week.
 Prerequisite: DGA 283 or permission of the instructor.
-(Fa,Sp) 3 credits
+(Fa,Sp) 3 credits orug/Alcohol Recovery Counselor